 - Recovery of assets

-The legal team at GM Group is comprised of attorneys who are not only experienced estate planners, but highly adept trial attorneys as well.
+The team at GM Law is comprised of attorneys who are not only experienced estate planners, but highly adept trial attorneys as well.
 We are well versed in the applicable probate and trust laws and rules that govern these matters and the related common law principles of equity.

 Because of the emotional toll and financial costs that a prolonged dispute can have for family members, we often encourage our clients to resolve these matters through arbitration or mediation.
 If a negotiated settlement cannot be reached, however, we are fully prepared to litigate any dispute in the probate courts.
 By leveraging our legal writing and oral argument skills, we strive to achieve successful outcomes.